suzani_scene (1).jpg

 Different graphic designers, mostly male artists have done this first drawing line work with Azizbek.
 They worked together to prepare the drawn on cloth for the embroiderers to then work her magic in needle and silk.
 It is also her art to decide the distribution and balance of the colours used.

-The silks and Adras are still woven in bolts by families in home industries and has to be sourced.
 The silk threads are produced by other home industries and the natural dyeing and colouring of the threads is produced by yet another group.
-Each group keeps their age old trade secrets locked away from outsiders.
+Each group keeps their family’s age old trade secrets locked away from outsiders.

 He had to search for suitable team of carefully selected older women embroiderers from the villages who learned the art of Suzani embroidery in craft schools after Independence, to do the hand embroidery for his Suzani projects.
 He insists that each individual Suzani is embroidered by one artist only, otherwise there is not a good consistency in the stitching.
 When a group of women work and stitch together on a Suzani it does not have this stamp of “a work of art “ to its name.
 The female world of real embroidery artists in the hill towns and villages is very secretive and private too and strictly controlled with its very own rules.